-- 1.6 The Draft NDP was published for an 8 week formal public consultation (under Regulation 14) from 25th July to 17th September 2016.
-The written responses, together with the Parish Council's consideration of all representations, and any resulting changes to the Plan are provided in the Consultation Statement which accompanies the submission version of the NDP. - 1.7 This is the submission version of the NDP.
-Herefordshire Council will publish the plan for a further 6 weeks before it is subjected to an independent examination and then a local public referendum.
-If the referendum is successful, the

-Neighbourhood Plan will be "made", i.e. approved and adopted formally by Herefordshire Council, and used to determine planning applications alongside the Core Strategy and National Planning Policy Framework etc. Herefordshire Council is leading on the process for Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA) of the NDP which are required by European Directives.
+- 1.6 The Draft NDP has been approved by the Parish Council and is published for public consultation for 8 weeks.
+All representations will be carefully considered by the Steering Group and Parish Council before the NDP is amended and submitted to Herefordshire Council along with a Consultation Statement and Basic Conditions Statement. - 1.7 Herefordshire Council will then publish the plan for a further 6 weeks before it is subjected to an independent examination and then a local public referendum.
+If the referendum is successful, then the Neighbourhood Plan will be "made", i.e. approved and adopted formally by Herefordshire Council, and used to determine planning applications alongside the Core Strategy and other material considerations and National Planning Policy Framework etc. Herefordshire Council is leading on the process for Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA) of the NDP which are required by European Directives.